Jonasitoelprogramador/Milestone4/README.md

 ## Deployment
 The project was deployed to Heroku via Github pages using the following steps...

 Create a file called requirements.txt (pip3 freeze --local > requirements.txt).
-See file here for contents of this file.
-This is a list of the dependencies that are required to run Flask.
+This is a list of the dependencies that are required to run Django.
 Create a file called Procfile and write the following into the file: web: python app.py (echo web: python app.py).
 This tells Heroku which file is responsible for running the app.
 Create an account for Heroku and from the dashboard click 'new' -> 'create a new app'.
 Give your app a name and chose the corresponding region.
 Set up automatic deployment from our Github repository by clicking "connect to Github" and folloing the steps to search for and connect to the app.

 ## Accessibility